priyankark/PhonePi_SampleServer/README.md

 # PhonePi_SampleServer
-This is a simple Flask based server with WebSocket support that accepts the sensor data and writes it to a text file,
+This is a simple Flask based server with WebSocket support that accepts the sensor data and writes it to a text file.
+This is a companion sample server fo the PhonePi Sensor Streamer app.

 # Steps:
 Clone the repository or download the zip file and unzip it to a directory of your choice.